kongxiangbo7/DUTransUNet/README.md

 The experiments in the manuscript were conducted on the Hephaestus dataset.
 ## Dataset description
 Hephaestus is a large-scale DInSAR dataset containing Sentinel-1 differential interferograms from 44 active volcanic regions worldwide.
 The dataset contains interferograms acquired between 2014 and 2021 and cropped into 224 × 224 patches.

 ## Dataset access
-Please obtain the Hephaestus dataset from its official source and organize it before training or testing.
+To facilitate rapid verification of the code, a subset of the Hephaestus dataset has been included in this repository for quick training and testing.
+The corresponding split files `train.txt` and `test.txt` are also provided.
 A suggested directory layout is:
 ```text
 data/
 └── Hephaestus/